Cuprate/cuprate/books/user/src/introduction.md

 - Respond to certain [daemon RPC](https://www.getmonero.org/resources/developer-guides/daemon-rpc.html) requests

 ## How fast does `cuprated` sync?
-The current full verification sync timings can be up to ~7.5x faster than `monerod`.
+The current full verification sync timings can be up to ~10x faster than `monerod`.

-In real terms, 15 hour full verification syncs and ~1 hour fast-sync syncs have been reported on consumer grade hardware.
+In real terms, 15 hour full verification syncs and ~1 hour `fast-sync` syncs have been reported on consumer hardware.

 ## How to see status of `cuprated`?
 In the terminal running `cuprated`, type `status`.